vitormv/fzf-themes/README.md

 ![Front page of fzf Theme Playground](./screenshot.png)

-This tool allows you to quickly preview and tweak `fzf` some of the many options available, to make it look just the way you like it.
+This tool allows you to quickly preview and tweak some of the many of the `fzf` ([repo](https://github.com/junegunn/fzf)) options/colors, to make it look just the way you like it.

 Made with Svelte.